Whether you’re visiting Cape Town for business or holiday, there is no denying that the Mother City has an array of activities to suit everyone.

 - If it’s your birthday, your ticket is free, so cherish your special day on-top of the world.

 - Sunset Special – experience summer’s longer days and balmy evenings atop Table Mountain by taking a cable car to the summit – and bring your camera to capture that sunset special moment!

-- Pensioner and student discounted return tickets every Friday.
+- Pensioner and student discounted return tickets seven days a week.

-The cable way closes annually between end July and early August for maintenance.
+The cable way closes annually between end July and August for maintenance.

 The V&A Waterfront is one of Africa’s most visited destinations with 24 million visitors annually.
 It is situated in the oldest working harbour in the Southern Hemisphere, with the iconic Table Mountain as its backdrop and extensive views of the ocean, city bowl and mountain peaks

 A bustling hub of activity and wonderment, the Waterfront offers delicious dining experiences, world-renowned shops, lively street performers, and plenty more to see and do.

 The majestic Kirstenbosch Garden is home to an array of flora and fauna, with vast beauty to be found in its perfectly manicured lawns, rockeries, as well as a breath-taking view from the newly installed canopy walk through the trees.
 In the evenings, bring a picnic and watch your favourite local artists perform on the Kirstenbosch stage.

 Thanks to our incredible coastline and infamous wind which locals call “The Cape Doctor” during the summer months of November to April, Cape Town is an idyllic wind and kite surfing/boarding destination for beginners and pros alike!
 Many professional kite surfers come to Cape Town for several months every year to train as this is home to the most prestigious kite surfing competition in the world, the Red Bull King of the Air.